igarukas4/concurrencyReview/README.md

 # concurrencyReview
 ## How To Run:
-Clone -> go to desired directory in CLI -> "go run main.go"
+Clone -> go to desired directory in your Command Line -> "go run main.go"